embell139/GRA2PES/README.md

 <h2>Urban Dashboard city totals</h2>

-- The Urban Dashboard requires a minimized number of sectors, for effective visualization.
-Steps:
+The Urban Dashboard requires a minimized number of sectors, for effective visualization.

+Steps to produce aggregated sectors:
 1. `sectoral_aggregation.py`
     - `inputs.sum` keywords are the aggregated sector names, and their corresponding lists are the individual sectors to be included in each.
     - **Description:** Simply add together native hourly data, duplicating the 12-hour, satdy/sundy/mondy output file format.